flood-io/element/packages/element/docs/examples/examples_element_cli.md

 ## Getting help

 The Element CLI comes with built in help that details the commands and options available.
-Run
+Run:

 ```bash
 element help